 Anne Willan has had an extraordinary career in the culinary arts and is recognized as one of the world’s preeminent authorities on French cooking.
 She founded École de Cuisine La Varenne in Paris in 1975.

-Born in Newcastle, England, Anne received her master’s degree from CambridgeUniversity, then studied and taught cooking in London and Paris before moving to the United States (she has been a U.S. citizen since 1973).
+Born in Newcastle, England, Anne received her master’s degree from CambridgeUniversity, then studied and taught cooking in London and Paris before moving to the United States and becoming a citizen in 1973.
 Early in her career Anne was an associate editor of Gourmet and food editor of the Washington Star newspaper.
-She wrote a food column for the Los Angeles Times and Tribune Media Services International from 1994-2010.
+She wrote food columns for the Los Angeles Times and Tribune Media Services International from 1994-2010.
 Anne was elected to the Who’s Who of Food and Beverage in America in 1986 and was honored in 1995 both as Grande Dame of Les Dames d’Escoffier International and with the Silver Spoon Award from Food Arts magazine.
-In 1999, the International Association of Culinary Professionals recognized Anne with its prestigious Lifetime Achievement award, while in Australia she was elected to the World Food Media Hall of Fame.
+In 1999, the International Association of Culinary Professionals recognized Anne with its prestigious Lifetime Achievement award, and in Australia she was elected to the World Food Media Hall of Fame.
 In 2000, Bon Appétit named Anne Teacher of the Year and in 2000 the Philadelphia Book and Cook Festival honored her with their Toque Award.

 Anne is currently an honorary trustee of the International Association of Culinary Professionals’ Culinary Trust and serves on the Advisory Council of The Julia Child Foundation, as well as on the Advisory Board of Zester Daily, a website reporting on the culture of food and drink around the world.
 She was President of the IACP from 1990-1991 and Treasurer of the IACP Foundation from 1999-2003.